AlibabaCloudDocs/ots/intl.en-US/SDK Reference/Java SDK/Search index/Aggregation.md

     ```
         /**
-         * Group data based on multiple columns.
+         * Group data based on multiple fields.
-         * Search index supports the use of nested GroupByFields instead of the GROUP BY syntax in SQL to group data based on multiple columns.
+         * Search index supports the use of nested GroupByFields instead of the GROUP BY syntax in SQL to group data based on multiple fields.
          * The following code provides an example on how to group data based on multiple columns, which serves the same purpose as SQL statement select a,d, sum(b), sum(c) from user group by a,d.
          */
         public void GroupByMultiField() {